SumoLogic/sumologic-documentation/docs/dashboards/restricted-operators-dashboards.md

 ## Include only after the first group-by phrase

-The following operators can be used in Dashboard Panels, but in the search they must be included after the first "group-by" phrase:
+You can use the following operators in dashboard panels:

 * Accum
 * Backshift